bbc/alephant-publisher-request/README.md

 ## Migrating from [Alephant::Publisher](https://github.com/BBC-News/alephant-publisher)

-1. Add the new gem in your Gemfile (`gem 'alephant-publisher-request'`).
+Add the new gem to your Gemfile:

-2. Run `bundle install`.
+    gem 'alephant-publisher-request'

+Run:

+    bundle install

-3. Require the new gem in your app (`require 'alephant/publisher/request'`).
+Require the new gem in your app:

+    require 'alephant/publisher/request'

-4. Note that the namespace has changed from `Alephant::Publisher` to `Alephant::Publisher::Request`.
+**Note** - the namespace has changed from `Alephant::Publisher` to `Alephant::Publisher::Request`.

 ## Installation